-Parent Drivers

-Should you be driving student(s) to a school sponsored activity, you need to complete an OPUSD Driver Form and provide license and insurance information detailed on the form.
+Parent Drivers: Should you be driving student(s) to a school sponsored activity, you need to complete an OPUSD Driver Form and provide license and insurance information detailed on the form.
 If needed, the form can be obtained from the MCMS office manager, Debbie Church.
 This, too, requires completion several days before the scheduled activity.

-Emergency and Traffic Safety
+What I need to know about Emergency and Traffic Safety:

 Safety and Emergency Preparedness are paramount.
-Staff members wear OPUSD identification badges and all visitors must sign-in through the main office.
+Staff members wear OPUSD identification badges and all visitors must sign ~in through the main office.
 Our campus is encircled by fencing, with gates that lock and can be pushed open from the inside for emergency exits.